Browse by Medical Category

 MassGeneral Hospital for Children Inpatient Facilities: Children admitted to the hospital for an overnight visit will stay in the Ellison Building at MassGeneral Hospital for Children.
 General medical and surgical-care patients stay on the 17th or 18th floor, complete with child- and adolescent-friendly rooms, playrooms and lounges.
 Each room also is equipped with a bathroom, shower and television.
 Laptop computers and game consoles also are available on inpatient floors.
 Each floor has a kitchen and laundry services for extended stays.
 Parents may stay overnight with their child in the room.
 See a video introduction to Ellison 17or Ellison 18, including who’s who on staff and accommodations for parents and guardians staying overnight with children.

 The Francis H. Burr Proton Therapy Center at Massachusetts General Hospital is the original proton therapy center in the United States.
 The proton radiation program builds on more than forty years of pioneering work and experience gained by physicians, physicists, researchers and clinical support staff at Harvard University’s Cyclotron Laboratory.
 In the 1960’s, the Harvard Cyclotron Laboratory was one of the world’s first facilities to explore the use of protons in the treatment of patients with cancer.
 More than 9,000 patients were treated from 1961 to its closing in 2002.
 Fully operational in 2001, the new proton facility, the Francis H. Burr Proton Therapy Center, was made possible by funding from Massachusetts General Hospital and the National Cancer Institute.
-Additionally, due to the success of the proton radiotherapy program, we will be opening a fourth proton treatment room in 2017.
+Additionally, due to the success of the proton radiotherapy program, we will be opening a fourth proton treatment room in Fall 2018.

 Treatment is available for pediatric brain tumors including: